sudhanshukumar22/SONiC/doc/bgp_err_hld/BGP_Route_Error_Handling_Arlo.md

  1. BGP should withdraw the routes from its peers which have failed to be installed in hardware.
  1. BGP should mark the routes which are not installed in hardware as failed routes in its RIB-IN table.
  1. Zebra should mark the routes which are not successfully installed in hardware as failed routes.
- 1. Zebra should withdraw the failed routes from kernel.
+ 1. Zebra should withdraw the failed routes from the kernel.

 ## 1.2 Configuration and Management Requirements
 ## 1.3 Scalability Requirements